51-year-old migrant worker Singapore’s youngest COVID-19 fatality

 He was confirmed to have the virus on May 1, but had been warded in the intensive care unit (ICU) before that.

-The Manpower Ministry (MOM) confirmed the man had died at the National University Hospital (NUH).
+The Ministry of Manpower (MOM) confirmed the man had died at the National University Hospital (NUH).

 According to the health ministry, the 51-year-old was diagnosed with lymphoma complicated by multi-organ failure while he had been warded in the ICU in end-April.